bitti/pr-tweeter/README.md

     $ chmod +x prtweeter-0.1.0-SNAPSHOT-standalone.jar

 and start it like any other executable in a terminal.
-(It's not advisible to just click the jar in a graphical environment, the App is expecting a commandline environment.)
+(It's not advisible to just click the jar in a graphical environment, since the App is expecting a commandline environment.)

 On first start you'll be asked for necessary configuration parameters.
 These are a github username and repository (which don't have to be